 SEEKING UNION REPRESENTATION

-Your union is here to ensure that your workplace rights are respected in this difficult time.
-You can reach our friendly staff by calling our office at (416) 593-7057 or by emailing us at firstname.lastname@example.org.
-(NOTE: sending an email to this account will not automatically result in a grievance being filed).
+Your Union is here to ensure that your workplace rights are respected during this difficult time.
+If your rights are being violated, reach us at (416) 593-7057 or email email@example.com.
+(Note that sending an email to this account will not automatically result in a grievance being filed).

 Choosing to perform an unsafe work refusal is a personal decision.
 Your Union is here to help you work through this decision.
 If you initiate an unsafe work refusal or if you have any questions about refusing unsafe work, please contact us right away at email@example.com.